Jonathan2251/lbd/source/backendstructure.rst

 (Cpu0ISD::Ret, DL, MVT::Other, &RetOps[0], RetOps.size());" then the V0 register
 won't be live out, and the previous DAG (CopyToReg %X, %V0, %Y) will be removed at later optimization steps.
 It ending with the return value is error.

-Function storeRegToStack() and loadRegFromStack() of Cpu0SEInstrInfo.cpp, storeRegToStackSlot() and loadRegFromStackSlot() of Cpu0InstrInfo.cpp are for handling the registers spill during register allocation process.

 Build Chapter3_4 and run with it, finding the error message in Chapter3_3 is gone.
 The compile result as follows,